sovan92/LeetCodePractice/SQL/sqlnotes.md

 - SQL uses Modulo or KPModlo pattern match .
 - all string within like is case insensitive.
 - Revise Robincarp and KMP and Z algorithm.
+- is null or is not null , it can't be = null , when checking null.  select * from movie where release_year <> 2006 .
+THis doesn't contain null data.
+-